 Then to add to that, the Tourette Association of America, said, “We are proud to support projects such as Hello, My Name Is Frank.
 This film portrays Frank as an authentic, relatable character and helps the audience see the human being behind the Tourette.”

-Hello, My Name is Frank is now available nationwide on VOD.Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Hello, My Name is Frank is now available nationwide on VOD.If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.